jaysgitaccount/tic-tac-toe/README.md

 5. Write function that allows players to add marks to a specific spot on click.
 Tie this to the DOM.
 Don't forget to stop them from overwriting spots that are filled!
 6. Build logic that checks for when game is over: 3 in a row, or tie.
 7. UI: allow players to enter names, include start/restart button, congratulate winner.
-8. Optional: create AI so player can play against PC.

 ## Notes to self
 - `<template></template>` HTML element: clone the contents, not the template itself, or you'll get a `DocumentFragment` and won't be able to bind events to it.
 I did this with `const template = document.querySelector('template').content.firstElementChild;`, and used it with `let tile = template.cloneNode(true);`